aaronparisi/techno-blog/src/blogPosts/StringPort.md

-# What happens if you pass a string to server.listen()? - and other questions you probably never wanted to have to find the answers to in the first place.
+# What happens if you pass a string to server.listen()?

 ### May 2023

-This post is to summarize rabbit hole that spanned 6 hours and [these](https://stackoverflow.com/questions/76205174/why-is-nodejs-saying-the-port-is-in-use/76205312#76205312) [two](https://stackoverflow.com/questions/76205903/what-happens-if-i-pass-server-listen-a-string-for-a-port/76205926?noredirect=1#comment134388571_76205926) StackOverflow posts.
+This post is to summarize a rabbit hole that spanned 6 hours and [these](https://stackoverflow.com/questions/76205174/why-is-nodejs-saying-the-port-is-in-use/76205312#76205312) [two](https://stackoverflow.com/questions/76205903/what-happens-if-i-pass-server-listen-a-string-for-a-port/76205926?noredirect=1#comment134388571_76205926) StackOverflow posts.

 The setup: I needed to spin up a node server.
 In a previous project, I had included the following line _directly in the server code_: